Protecting Your Family And Your Legacy

 Compassionate Counsel And Strong Representation During Probate

-Ashley Miles is an experienced estate planning and probate lawyer who can advise you whether an estate needs to go through probate and which type of proceeding is best for your situation.
+Our experienced estate planning and probate lawyers can advise you whether an estate needs to go through probate and which type of proceeding is best for your situation.
 The type of probate proceeding will depend on whether a will exists, whether real property is included in the estate, if potential heirs and creditors voice objections and many other factors.

 Probate proceedings often involve other estate planning issues that merit the assistance of an experienced attorney, including tax issues, deeds, titles and creditor notices.
 Conversely, if an adverse probate ruling has been made, you may be able to appeal that ruling in court.
 We can help you file your probate appeal and offer guidance on your options for fighting an adverse probate ruling.

 Administration of an estate involves gathering and evaluating all assets of the estate, paying off any debts and liabilities, and then distributing the remainder.
 How long it takes to close an estate depends on the complexity of the estate: Some assets can pass directly to a beneficiary, such as retirement accounts and life insurance, while other assets, such as real property, are required to go through probate.
 Our lawyers have the knowledge and skill to guide you or your loved one’s Georgia estate through the entire administrative process from beginning to end.